Tovli/Tovli/README.md

 he / him / his

 ### $ where_are_you
-Tovli is currently a Team leader at Cyberark,
+Tovli is currently a Group Manager at Cyberark,
-building the latest-and-greatest tools with the Palm Tree  Team 🧰
+building the latest-and-greatest tools with the pCeS group 🧰

 ### $ what current_projects
 I’m currently working on open-source integrations for projects like